 It's to target those most likely to attend, engage, and ultimately become customers.

 Registration numbers can be deceiving.
-Reserve judgment on the impact of your marketing until you see the number of attendees as a percentage of registrants — aka, your attendance rate.
+Reserve judgment on the impact of your marketing until you see your attendance rate.
+That's the number of attendees as a percentage of signups.

 Quality webinar platforms include analytics tools.
 Study these numbers after each webinar, and build on what works.

 As your reputation for valuable presentations grows, your attendance will grow too.